rschmied/topogen/README.md

 the cert presented by the controller...
 The default CA file of the controller is included in the repo.

-For this to work, it's also required to have proper name resolution (e.g. add `192.168.254.123 cml-controller.cml.lab` with **the correct IP** into your hosts file).
+For this to work, it's also required to have proper name resolution for the CML2 controller (e.g. add `192.168.254.123 cml-controller.cml.lab` with **the correct IP** into your hosts file).

 ### Tool